Francisco J. Cazorla

 Jeremy J. Giesen León

-Roger Pujol Torramorell is a Master student at the Computer Architecture and Operating Systems (CAOS) group in the Barcelona Supercomputing Center (BSC).
+Roger Pujol Torramorell is a PhD student at the Computer Architecture and Operating Systems (CAOS) group in the Barcelona Supercomputing Center (BSC).
 His current research lines are hardware simulation and modeling, autonomous driving and embedded systems benchmarking.
-He is currently studying a Master degree in Innovation and Research in Informatics (MIRI) in the specialization of Advanced Computing at the Universitat Politècnica de Catalunya (UPC).
 Roger's main interests include artificial intelligence, parallel computing, and high-performance computing.

 Ivan Rodriguez Ferrandez is a PhD student ant the at the Computer Architecture and Operating Systems group in Barcelona Supercomputing Center.
 His background is in Informatics with a mention in Computer computation, which helps to develop algorithms for embedded critical real-time systems.
 Currently, his line of research is focused in radiation effects on complex COTS System-on-Chip in Radiation Environments.